abemscac/pies-doc/docs/react/use-state-in-depth.md

 }
 ```

 In the above example, `updateUser()` is still guaranteed to have the latest value of `user`, even if updater functions are not being used.
 This is because `user` is a state, changing it will cause the component to re-render, causing `updateUser()` to be redeclared.
-But it's still okay if you prefer using updater functions everywhere; it won't break anything!
+But it's still okay if you prefer using updater functions everywhere; usually it won't break anything!

 One of the benefits of using updater functions is that it allows us to update a state based on its current value, even when it's inconvenient to access the state.
 For example: